The Australian Committee for IUCN

 1. THE STATE MEMBER

-The Australian federal Department of the Environment (DoE) is the State Member to IUCN and an important supporter of the Australian Committee for IUCN.
+The Australian federal Department of the Environment and Energy (DoE) is the State Member to IUCN and an important supporter of the Australian Committee for IUCN.

 2. GOVERNMENT MEMBERS